airbnb/chronon/README.md

 # Support

 Use the GitHub issue tracker for reporting bugs or feature requests.
-Join our community [Slack Channel](https://chrononworkspace.slack.com/archives/C04K2SLPZU7) for discussions, tips, and support.
+Join our [community Discord channel](https://discord.gg/GbmGATNqqP) for discussions, tips, and support.